dohooo/react-native-reanimated-carousel/docs/custom-animation.md

 }
 ```

-In order to implement some animation effects outside `Carousel`, such as `MaskView`, we pass the animation value calculated inside each item through `renderItem`.
+In order to implement some animation effects outside `Carousel`, such as `MaskView`, we pass the animation value calculated inside each Item to the outside through `renderItem`.

 ### ScaleFadeInOut